+Berkeley Foundation has been working with MAC-UK since 2018.
 MAC-UK takes mental health professionals out of the clinic and onto the streets to work with excluded young people where they are and when they most need it.
 They see young people as the experts in their own experiences and ensure services meet young people where they are at in their place and at their pace.

 Between 2018 – 2020, we supported the charity’s NQ-INTEGRATE programme which trained two newly qualified mental health professionals in MAC-UK's delivery model.
 During their 12 month training period, they spent up to three days per week integrated within an external mental health service, working with their staff and young people to replicate the MAC-UK approach and create changes within these services and the wider systems that young people interact with.